The Song I Won’t Forget

 Our next task was to find some kind of musical accompaniment.
 We approached an American student who was a good pianist (I forget his name).
 We had watched a couple of his performances on campus.
 He agreed to play the piano with our song and asked us to sing it for him so that he could get a feel for the tune.
 It took him a while, but after a few practice sessions he managed to get the hang of our exotic tune, and we all learned to be in harmony with each other.

 On the given day — rather night — we appeared on stage, dressed in black sherwanis, Pakistan’s official “national dress”, which was also our college uniform at Islamia College Peshawar.
-(Someone later remarked that on stage we looked like priests.)
+(Someone later remarked we looked like priests on the pulpit.)
 The hall was full of students, teachers, and guests.

 Our pianist, sitting off stage but not too far from us, struck the tune, and I followed with the first two lines: